Thiagocsoaresbh/hadoop-pseudo-distributed-wsl-setup-guide/README.md

 * [Acknowledgments](#acknowledgments)
 * [Changelog](#changelog)

----

 ## About This Project

-This repository contains a complete, step-by-step tutorial for setting up **Apache Hadoop 3.3.6** in **Single Node mode** on **WSL (Windows Subsystem for Linux)** with Ubuntu 20.04.
+This repository contains a complete, step-by-step tutorial for setting up **Apache Hadoop 3.3.6** in **Pseudo-Distributed mode (Single Node)** on **WSL (Windows Subsystem for Linux)** with Ubuntu 20.04.

 I created this guide as an educational resource for my students and anyone interested in learning Hadoop from scratch.
-Throughout this tutorial, I document every command I used, explain what each component does, and provide troubleshooting tips based on real-world scenarios.
+Throughout this tutorial, I document every command used, explain each component's purpose, and provide troubleshooting tips based on real-world scenarios.

 What you'll learn: